 Now, If you’re still confused over momo, dimsum, dumpling and wanton, read on …

 - So, Dimsum, as per the hong kong vocabulary, means a bite-sized food.
-It probably originated in Cantonese province at Guangzhou.
-And, traditionally, dimsums are mostly consumed with tea
+It probably originated in Cantonese province in Guangzhou.
+And, traditionally, dim sums are mostly consumed with tea

-- Dumpling is a type of dimsum with semi-transparent outer layer (mostly made with rice flour).
+- Dumpling is a type of dim sum with the semi-transparent outer layer (mostly made with rice flour).
 The filling is mostly pork or chicken and these have to be steamed. they can be further categorized as Jiaozi and Baozi.
 Jiaozi is the smaller version and is served with chilly oil, whereas Baozi is much bigger in size and can be generally referred to as the Bao

-- And finally, Momo is a tibetan food- period.
-The outer layer is quite think unlike Jiaozi and they are, in size, somewhere in between Jiaozi and Baozi
+- And finally, Momo is a Tibetan food- period.
+The outer layer is quite thought unlike Jiaozi and they are, in size, somewhere in between Jiaozi and Baozi

-So, bon apetit and let me know for any other recommendations.
+So, bon appetite and let me know for any other recommendations.

 Comments and critics welcome.